Sirkazhi: Etymology and origin

-Shiva is believed to have quelled the arrogance of Hindu god Vishnu, after showing his dominance over the three worlds and hence got the name "Sattainathar" here.
+Shiva is believed to have quelled the arrogance of Hindu god Brahma, after showing his dominance over the three worlds and hence got the name "Sattainathar" here.
 The town is thus called "Sattainathapuram", which in modern times, is a suburb within Sirkazhi.
 The town was known as "Kalumalam" during the early Chola period.
 Thirugnanasambandar, the seventh century Saiva nayanar, as an infant is believed to have been fed with the milk of wisdom by the divine mother Parvati on the banks of the temple tank.
 The child Sambandar started singing the anthology of Tevaram hymns from then on, commencing with "Todudaiya Seviyan".
 Sambandar refers the town as "Kazhi" in his verses.
 It was called Shiyali during British rule, and after Independence, it was renamed "Sirkazhi".

 History

 The earliest mention of Sirkazhi is found in the history of the Chola king Kocengannan from the Sangam Age (3rd century BCE to 4th century CE), who is believed to have won a bloody battle here.
 During the 7th–8th century, there were widespread disputes between the Hindu sects of Saivism and Vaishnavism.
 Tirugnanasambandar and Thirumangai Alvar, belonging to Saivism and Vaishnavism, respectively, and both natives of Sirkazhi, had disputes over their religious compositions and theologies during the period.
 The Chola Kings ruled over the region for more than four centuries, from 850 to 1280, and were temple patrons.
 There are 41 inscriptions from the Chola kings in the temple that record various gifts like land, sheep, cow and oil to the temple.

 The region fell under the control of Pandyas in 1532 and later became part of the Thanjavur Nayak kingdom.
 The region was conquered in 1674 by Ekoji I (1675–84), the Maratha enemy of the Nawab of Bijapur and half-brother of Shivaji (1674–80).
 The town and the region became part of the British East India Company during the mid-18th century.
 Tanjore district was constituted in 1799 when the Thanjavur Maratha ruler Serfoji II (1798–1832) ceded most of his kingdom to the British East India Company in return for his restitution on the throne.
 After India's independence, Sirkazhi continued to be a part of Thanjavur district until 1991, when it became part of Nagapattinam district until March 2020.

 Currently Sirkazhi is part of the newly created Mayiladuthurai district.